Qumulo/qsplit/README.md

 Optimized Migration using dir aggregates/REST API Replication using max_ctime via REST API

-**NOTE**: At present, we cannot provide a guarantee to users that replication based on max_ctime will pick up all changed files that are due for replication; this is due to how we currently propogate metadata about filesystem changes.
-This will be addressed in a subsequent release but at present we do not recommend depending up on max_ctime values for replication sceanrios, so the
+**WARNING**: At present, we cannot provide a guarantee to users that replication based on max_ctime will pick up all changed files that are due for replication; this is due to how we currently propogate metadata about filesystem changes.
+This will be addressed in a subsequent release.
+NOTE that you can use the since parameter but proceed with caution as metadata for change time may not have been propagated to a given directory at the time of the API call.

-    --since
+Example usage:

-parameter in this sample will be removed until the issue has been addressed in our product and REST API.  ***
+./qsplit.py --host music --buckets 4 --since "2016-01-20 00:00:00" /media/

 This python sample will use the read_dir_aggregates API to build a list of paths (in ~ log(n) time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.
 It could also easily be adapted to build a file list for RoboCopy in Windows environments.